CS 65500 - Advanced Cryptography (Spring 2025)

 Course Overview

 Cryptography enables secure communication and computation in the presence of adversaries.
 In this course, we will address a fundamental question related to secure and reliable collaboration: How can a group of mutually distrusting parties jointly compute a function over their private data without compromising the confidentiality of that data?
 To answer this, we will first identify the security properties that are desirable for the scenario at hand.
 We will then formally define the key primitive that we wish to derive: secure multiparty computation (and its variants).
 Finally, we will discuss various constructions and rigorously prove that they meet the defined security requirements.
-Along the way, we will also explore other advanced cryptographic primitives, such as zero-knowledge proofs, fully homomorphic encryption, homomorphic secret sharing, pseudorandom correlation generators, etc. These tools are used in the design of state-of-the-art secure multiparty computation protocols.
+Towards the end we will also explore other advanced cryptographic primitives, such as zero-knowledge proofs, homomorphic encryption, homomorphic secret sharing, pseudorandom correlation generators, etc. These tools are used in the design of state-of-the-art secure multiparty computation protocols.
 By the end of this course, you will be equipped to understand cryptography research papers and initiate research in this area.

 Basic Information